Israel Under Pressure From Allies As Gaza War Rages On

 "Rainwater seeped in.
 We couldn't sleep.
 We tried to find nylon covers but couldn't find any, so we resorted to stones and sand" to keep the rain out, he told AFP.

-Air raid sirens wailed in Sderot and other southern Israeli communities near Gaza as Hamas kept firing rockets, most of which have been intercepted by air defences.
+Air raid sirens wailed in Sderot and other southern Israeli communities near Gaza as Palestinian fighters kept firing rockets, most of which have been intercepted by air defences.

+The Israeli forces said an air strike had hit a fighter cell in Gaza City's Shejaiya district "that was en route to launch rockets toward Israel".

-The UN General Assembly passed a resolution Tuesday demanding a ceasefire, backed by 153 of 193 nations -- surpassing the 140 or so that have routinely condemned Russia for its invasion of Ukraine.
+The UN General Assembly passed a resolution on Tuesday demanding a ceasefire, backed by 153 of 193 nations, surpassing the 140 or so that have routinely condemned Russia for its invasion of Ukraine.

-Biden told a campaign event that Israel had "most of the world supporting it" immediately after the October 7 attack, but that "they're starting to lose that support by the indiscriminate bombing that takes place".
+Biden told a campaign event that Israel had“most of the world supporting it” immediately after the October 7 surprise attack, but that“they're starting to lose that support by the indiscriminate bombing that takes place”.

-His national security advisor, Jake Sullivan, will travel to Israel on Thursday to meet Israeli premier Netanyahu, who has said there is "disagreement" with Washington over how a post-conflict Gaza would be governed.
+His national security adviser, Jake Sullivan, will travel to Israel on Thursday to meet Israeli premier Netanyahu, who has said there is“disagreement” with Washington over how a post-conflict Gaza would be governed.

 The UN estimates 1.9 million of the territory's 2.4 million people have been displaced and are receiving goods from only around 100 aid trucks per day.

-Its hospital system is in ruins, and Hamas authorities said Wednesday that vaccines for children had run out, warning of "catastrophic health repercussions".
+Its hospital system is in ruins, and Hamas authorities said on Wednesday that vaccines for children had run out, warning of“catastrophic health repercussions”.

 Hamas said Israeli forces raided a hospital in Gaza City on Tuesday.
 UN humanitarian agency OCHA had earlier reported fighting nearby and said about 3,000 displaced people were trapped inside.

-The UN World Health Organization's chief Tedros Adhanom Ghebreyesus said he was "extremely worried" by reports of the raid, adding that his agency "urgently calls for the protection of all persons inside the hospital".
+The UN World Health Organisation's chief Tedros Adhanom Ghebreyesus said he was“extremely worried” by reports of the raid, adding that his agency“urgently calls for the protection of all persons inside the hospital”.

-Yemen's Iran-backed Huthi rebels have repeatedly launched missiles and drones toward Israel and cargo ships in nearby waters that they suspect are working with Israel.
+Yemen's Iran-backed Houthi rebels have repeatedly launched missiles and drones toward Israel and cargo ships in nearby waters that they suspect are working with Israel.

 Legal Disclaimer: